 PREPARING FOR YOUR CABINET INSTALLER

-There are a few things to consider with regards to your cabinet install.
+There are a few tips to consider with regard to your cabinet installation.

-Cutting: Plan where your cabinet installer will cut long length materials, such as fillers, crown mouldings, light valance and toe kicks.
-To achieve the most efficient installation, the will need to be able to cut materials as close to the kitchen/space as possible.
+Cutting: Plan where your cabinet installer will cut long-length materials, such as fillers, crown mouldings, light valance and toe kicks.
+To achieve the most efficient installation, they will need to be able to cut materials as close to the kitchen/space as possible.
 Cutting in the kitchen, garage, adjacent room or outside in the summer is most advantageous.
 Remember that your home is now a construction site, which has its own dangers to consider.